marmelab/react-admin/docs/Theming.md

 This example results in:

 ![Visitor List with customized CSS classes](./img/list_with_customized_css.png)

+Take a look at a component documentation and source code to know which classes are available for styling.
+For instance, you can have a look at the [Datagrid CSS documentation](./List.md#the-datagrid-component).

 If you need more control over the HTML code, you can also create your own [Field](./Fields.md#writing-your-own-field-component) and [Input](./Inputs.md#writing-your-own-input-component) components.